 Most recent: Practicing Spanish via Skype with Europeans has really given me a perspective on things we need to fix at home

-I am a partner with Ventanas Mexico and author of the "Interactive Guide to Learning Spanish Free Online."
+I’m Kerry Baker and am a partner with Ventanas Mexico and author of the "Interactive Guide to Learning Spanish Free Online."
 Go to any expat forum and you will see people advising you to get started on your Spanish before moving to Mexico.
 Use this tool to learn pain-free with unique lesson plans every day.

-Recently released: "If Only I Had a Place" with my system of systematically renting well as an aspiring expat.
+: "If Only I Had a Place" with my system of systematically renting well as an aspiring expat.
 Includes a listing of rental concierges to preview places before you sign the dotted line.